-Artic Light AS is a film production company, founded by and run by Asgeir Helgestad, situated, about 100 km west of Oslo.
-Artic Light produces wildlife documentaries, commercials and pictures to a wide variety of customers - from web to big screens and prints.
-Asgeir Helgestad normally do camerawork editing and scripts on his own, but when needed freelancers are hired to assist the company.
+Artic Light AS is a film production company, founded and run by Asgeir Helgestad, and situated about 100 km west of Oslo.
+Artic Light produces wildlife documentaries, commercials and pictures to a wide range of customers - from the web to big screens and prints.
+Asgeir Helgestad normally works with all camerawork editing and scripts, but when needed freelancers are hired in.

-We use Ultra High Definition (UHD) cameras that provide 7xHD in resolution which gives the best possible result regardless of the platform used for screening.
+Arctic Light AS uses Ultra High Definition (UHD) cameras that provide 7xHD in resolution, which give the best possible result regardless of the platform used for screening.

-Asgeir Helgestad has worked as a wildlife film photographer and documentary producer since 1991.
-During this period he has produced both stills and film for various clients.
-NRK, the Norwegian state broadcasting company, is one of the main customers for wildlife documentary.
-Asgeir has a broad background as a film photographer, but is particularly experienced in filming birds and mammals; and people doing outdoor activities.
-He is experienced in working under cold and harsh conditions since many of his projects are from the Arctic and also Antarctica.
-Most films are shot on Ultra High Definition (5K), using the large format RED Epic camera.
-Since 2007, images of Norway’s mountains and fjords have been screened every day on public broadcaster TV2, for the Bergans sports brand in an advertising campaign inspiring people to get outside.
+Asgeir Helgestad has worked as a wildlife filmmaker and photographer since 1991.
+During this period, he has produced both stills and film for various clients.
+NRK, the Norwegian state broadcasting company, is one of his main customers for wildlife documentary.
+Asgeir has a broad background as a film photographer, but he is particularly experienced in filming birds and mammals, as well as people on outdoor activities.
+He is trained in working under cold and harsh conditions since many of his projects are from the Arctic and Antarctica.
+Most films are shot on Ultra High Definition (8K), using the large format RED Epic W camera.
+From 2007 until 2014, images of Norway’s mountains and fjords were screened daily on the public broadcaster TV2 for the Bergans sports brand in an advertising campaign inspiring people to get outside.

-His still photography, and films have won several awards internationally including prizes at the biggest wildlife film and photo competitions; Wildlife Photographer of the Year, and Wildscreen Film Festival.
-The first book he authored and photographed, Dyr i skogen (Animals in the Forest), received the Norwegian Culture Departments debutante prize.
+His still photography and films have won him several international awards including prizes at the biggest wildlife film and photo competitions such as Wildlife Photographer of the Year and Wildscreen Film Festival.
+The first book he authored and photographed, Dyr i skogen (Animals in the Forest), received the Norwegian Ministry of Culture debutante prize.